alschroe/AzureIoTHack/challenges_emulator/06_emu_github.md

 A GitHub [repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories) contains all of your project's files and each file's revision history.

 During the day you are going to work with Git branches, commits and pull requests.
+To learn more about version control with Git, follow this [free and simple learning path](https://docs.microsoft.com/en-us/learn/modules/intro-to-git/).

 ## Fork

 ## Clone

 ## GitHub Actions

-GitHub actions helps you to automate task within your software development lifcycle.
-GitHub Actions makes it easy to automate all your software workflows like CI/CD.
+[GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.

-Today you will dive into GitHub Actions workflows and learn how to build and deploy each Azure service in an automated way.
+GitHub Actions are comprised of several components.
+Today you will dive into GitHub Actions **Workflows** and learn how to build and deploy each Azure service (the ones you created previously) in an automated way.

+### GitHub Actions Workflows

+A workflow is a configurable automated process that will run one or more jobs.
+Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.